 About the Content Optimizer analysis

 When you open the Content Optimizer in your campaign report, you'll see your email campaign's name along with a set of industry best practices.
 The analysis shows you the number of best practices that your email met and a total for each category.
+Mailchimp will attempt to identify the marketing objective of your campaign.
+To change your marketing objective, navigate to Campaigns then select Reports.
+Click on View Report and under the Content Optimizer heading, select Choose objective.

 Here's an overview of what you'll find in your Content Optimizer analysis for each best practice: